 There’s a good collection of sculptures that lead you through the evolution of the cultural styles here and show how Sukhothai was connected to other parts of Asia.

 One of the most significant items, here is the Ramkhamhaeng Inscription, a stone block engraved on all four sides with the story of Sukhothai, dated 1292.
-Not only is it a wealth of historical knowledge, it’s considered to be the first example of the Thai script.
+Not only is it a wealth of historical knowledge, but it’s also considered to be the first example of the Thai script.

 Other temples